ananddotiyer/Test-driven-GUI/README.md

+# Test-driven-GUI

-# Test-driven-GUITo create a new test folder, follow these steps
+To create a new test folder, follow these steps

 1. Goto modules\tests folder
 2. Create a new folder (say 'regression') that will contain all tests for that group.